Internet-of-People/titania-os/doc/dapp-guidelines.md

 ## Architectural specifications for docker build

-Since titaniaOs runs on embedded devices, the dapps must be build on armv7.
+Since titaniaOs runs on embedded devices at the moment, the dapps must be build on armv7.
 This will require you to [enable qemu](https://hub.docker.com/r/multiarch/qemu-user-static/ ) on your development setup.